Issued 15 December 2017

 - Trade execution shall be captured in our investment management platform.

-- Cash management activities shall aim to minimise the cost of funding short cash balances and maximise the return on investment in long cash balances.
+- Cash management activities shall aim to minimise the cost of funding short cash balances and maximise the return on investing long cash balances.

 - Cash management activities shall aim to diversify and reduce counterparty and credit risk.